eikehmueller/ma32070/lectures/Exercises.md

 ```
 You are free to use any other tool, such as a word processor, to create this `.pdf` file as long as the output is formatted correctly and legible.

-#### Solution to written part of the assignment
+#### 3. Solution to written part of the exercise
-You can upload scans of handwritten solutions or word processed solutions, as long as the text is clearly readable.
+You can upload scans of handwritten solutions or word processed solutions in a single file `solution_exercise.pdf`, as long as the text is clearly readable.
 Please make sure you number your solutions to the individual exercises correctly.
 Use concise language and sound mathematical arguments and explain your reasoning.

 #### Downloading files from Notable
 If you are working on Notable, you can download any files you created to your own computer by right-clicking them in the file browser.
+The upload the files from your own computer to moodle.

 ### Example
 The following step-by-step instructions illustrate how to prepare the solution of Exercise 3 for submission (all shell-commands include the prompt `$` which needs to be removed when entering the command):

 #### Step 1: Change to correct directory
-Change to the `ma32070/` directory, list its contents and the contents of the subdirectory `exercise3` to make sure everything is ready for submission:
+Change to the `ma32070/` directory, list its contents and the contents of the subdirectory `exercise3` to make sure everything is ready for submission and the `exercise3` directory does not contain any superfluous files:
 ```
 $ cd ma32070
 $ ls